[?] Subscribe To This Site

 Democracy Monument

-Victory Monument (1941) in Phahonyothin Road to honor Thai servicemen and civilians who died in the Franco-Thai war from November 1940 – January 1941, over disputed Indo-Chinese territories that are now part of Cambodia.
-Please see the Victory Monument map.
+Victory Monument (1941) in Phahonyothin Road to honour Thai servicemen and civilians who died in the Franco-Thai war from November 1940 – January 1941, over disputed Indo-Chinese territories that are now part of Cambodia.

 Victory Monument